MSLacerda/vanillax/README.md

 # Vanillax

-Vanillax js is a result of ReduxJS Study!
+Vanillax js is a result of Redux Study!

 ### Demo